-Before investigating your air conditioner’s troubles, it’s necessary to have a basic understanding of how it functions.
-For an in-depth look at residential HVAC systems, check out this blog post on how heating and cooling systems work.
+Before investigating your AC's troubles, you should have a basic understanding of how it functions.
+For an in-depth look at residential HVAC systems, check out how heating and cooling systems work.

 All residential air conditioning systems, whether operating as a split system or a heat pump, utilize the same basic method to cool your home.
 Essentially, your air conditioner pulls in warm air from inside the home, extracts heat from it, and circulates the now-cool air through your duct system and into the different rooms of your home.
 This is accomplished by the two major components of an air conditioning system: the condenser (the unit that sits outside your home) and the evaporator.
 When your air conditioner is blowing warm air, there’s a good chance that your condenser is simply dirty.

-- If any of the fins are bent, you’ll want to have them straightened for optimal performance.
+If any of the fins are bent, you’ll want to have them straightened for optimal performance.
 This requires a special tool called a fin comb and is best left to a professional HVAC contractor.
 Make a note to call one to repair your unit before the heavy-use season begins.
 Tips for choosing a contractor.

 If cleaning the condenser unit doesn't solve your problem, then you likely need to have your refrigerant recharged.
-This is something best left to a professional.
+This is something best left to a professional: read local reviews.

-Even if your air conditioner is working fine, cleaning your condenser is something that should be done every year, ideally on a warm day before the heavy-use season.
-As you can imagine, the HVAC business is highly cyclical, so you want to avoid having to call an HVAC contractor during the busy months.
-If you give your system a good cleaning in the springtime, you can hopefully catch any small problems (such as bent condenser fins) before they bring your whole system down just when you need it the most.
+Smart maintenance: Even if your AC is working fine, cleaning your condenser is something that should be done every year, ideally on a warm day before the heavy-use season.
+As you can imagine, the HVAC business is highly cyclical, so you want to avoid having to call for AC repair during the busy summer months.
+If you give your system a good cleaning in the spring, you can hopefully catch any small problems (such as bent condenser fins) before they bring your whole system down just when you need it the most.
+More about HVAC maintenance.